 Avoid over-cooking rose hips as vitamin C is heat-sensitive and denatures when boiled.

 Rosemarinus officianalis is an evergreen herb that is easy to grow in most climates.
 Rosemary oil is vitamin-rich, anti-bacterial, anti-oxidant, and by far one of the most popular and effective herbs for scalp health and hair growth.
 Massage one to two teaspoons of rosemary oil directly into the scalp or mix with other oils to create a conditioning scalp treatment.
-For a great article on how to prepare rosemary for hair, check out this article.
+For a great article on how to prepare rosemary for hair, check out these two articles Here and Here.

 Sage is attributed with many healing qualities, thus its Latin name salvia which means “to save.”
 This esteemed herb contains vitamins B and C, as well as magnesium, zinc, and potassium, all of which improve the growth and strength of hair.
 Sage is also antibiotic and anti-allergic, and anti-septic making it ideal for healing skin ailments that may stunt hair growth.
 Add sage oil to a moisturizer or create an herbal rinse by steeping dried sage in hot water.